As we reach the coldest time of the year, mammals, birds and other creatures will all benefit from a little help.

 Although you don’t need to worry too much about a little ice, it’s a good idea to clear any fallen snow from your pond to allow sunlight to get through.
 This allows submerged plants to photosynthesise and continue to provide oxygen for any creatures living in there, including hibernating frogs.

 Making plans for the year ahead

 January is a great time to create plans for next year’s garden, make nest boxes, or plan a new wildlife feature such as a mini-woodland or new pond.
 If we have some milder weather, you can plant trees, shrubs and hedges.
 Winter will give you the opportunity to examine your garden’s structure and move any out of place shrubs as long as the ground isn’t too frozen or wet.
 If you are pruning back hedges try to do it by the end of January, as some birds such as blackbirds can start building nests as early as February.

-Whatever work you do, remember not to disturb any creatures which may be hibernating such as hedgehogs, lacewings or ladybirds.
+Whatever work you do, go carefully and try not to disturb any creatures which may be hibernating such as hedgehogs, lacewings or ladybirds.
 Try to keep fallen vegetation where it is and as always, don’t be too tidy!